Rutherford B. Hayes: Hayes's White House

-Hayes and his wife Lucy were known for their policy of keeping an alcohol-free White House, giving rise to her nickname "Lemonade Lucy."
+Hayes and his wife Lucy were known for their policy of keeping an alcohol-free White House, giving rise to her nickname "Lemonade Lucy".
 The first reception at the Hayes White House included wine, but Hayes was dismayed at drunken behavior at receptions hosted by ambassadors around Washington, leading him to follow his wife's temperance leanings.
 Alcohol was not served again in the Hayes White House.
 Critics charged Hayes with parsimony, but Hayes spent more money (which came out of his personal budget) after the ban, ordering that any savings from eliminating alcohol be used on more lavish entertainment.
 His temperance policy also paid political dividends, strengthening his support among Protestant ministers.
 Although Secretary Evarts quipped that at the White House dinners, "water flowed like wine," the policy was a success in convincing prohibitionists to vote Republican.

-Administration and Cabinet

 Judicial appointments

 Hayes appointed two Associate Justices to the Supreme Court.
 The first vacancy occurred when David Davis resigned to enter the Senate during the election controversy of 1876.
 On taking office, Hayes appointed John Marshall Harlan to the seat.
 A former candidate for governor of Kentucky, Harlan had been Benjamin Bristow's campaign manager at the 1876 Republican convention, and Hayes had earlier considered him for attorney general.
 Hayes submitted the nomination in October 1877, but it aroused some dissent in the Senate because of Harlan's limited experience in public office.

-Harlan was nonetheless confirmed and served on the court for 34 years, voting (usually in the minority) for aggressive enforcement of the civil rights laws.
-In 1880, a second seat became vacant upon the resignation of Justice William Strong.
+Harlan was nonetheless confirmed and served on the court for 34 years, voting (usually in the minority) for aggressive enforcement of civil rights laws.
+In 1880, a second seat became vacant when Justice William Strong resigned.
 Hayes nominated William Burnham Woods, a carpetbagger Republican circuit court judge from Alabama.
-Woods served six years on the Court, ultimately proving a disappointment to Hayes as he interpreted the Constitution in a manner more similar to that of Southern Democrats than to Hayes's own preferences.
+Woods served six years on the Court, ultimately proving a disappointment to Hayes as he interpreted the Constitution in a manner more similar to that of Southern Democrats than to Hayes's own preference.

 Hayes unsuccessfully attempted to fill a third vacancy in 1881.
 Justice Noah Haynes Swayne resigned with the expectation that Hayes would fill his seat by appointing Stanley Matthews, a friend of both men.
 Many senators objected to the appointment, believing that Matthews was too close to corporate and railroad interests, especially those of Jay Gould, and the Senate adjourned without voting on the nomination.
 The following year, when James A. Garfield entered the White House, he resubmitted Matthews's nomination to the Senate, which this time confirmed Matthews by one vote, 24 to 23.
 Matthews served for eight years until his death in 1889.
 His opinion in Yick Wo v.
 Hopkins in 1886 advanced his and Hayes's views on the protection of ethnic minorities' rights.